What is a Construction Worker?

 - Loads or unloads building materials to be used in construction

-- Builds or takes apart bracing, barricades, forms (moulds that determine the shape of concrete), scaffolding, and temporary structures
+- Builds or takes apart bracing, barricades, forms, scaffolding, temporary structures

 - Digs trenches, backfills holes, or compacts earth to prepare for construction

-- Operates or tends equipment and machines used in construction, such as concrete mixers
+- Operates or tends equipment and machines, such as concrete mixers

 - Helps other craft workers with their duties